ChrisBuilds/terminaltexteffects/README.md

 * `base_effect.BaseEffectIterator` has a `frame` property which calls `Terminal.get_formatted_output_string()` and returns the string.
 * `TerminalConfig.terminal_dimensions` has been split into `TerminalConfig.terminal_width` and
-  `TerminalConfig.terminal_height` to simply the command line argument for dimensions and make it more obvious which dimensions is being specified when interacting with `effect.terminal_config`.
+  `TerminalConfig.terminal_height` to simplify the command line argument for dimensions and make it more obvious which dimension is being specified when interacting with `effect.terminal_config`.

 #### Other Changes (0.9.1)

-* Updated help output for `--terminal-dimensions` argument.

 ### Bug Fixes (0.9.1)